brikis98/yevgeniy-brikman-homepage/_posts/2025-10-30-desk-treadmill.md

 A _desk treadmill_ (AKA _walking pad_) is a treadmill specifically designed to be used while working at a desk.
 Most desk treadmills fall into one of two buckets:

-**A height-adjustable desk with a treadmill under it.** The most common option I've seen is to get a desk that allows you to adjust its height, and to put a treadmill under it.
+**A height-adjustable desk with a treadmill under it.** The most common option is to get a desk that allows you to adjust its height, and to put a treadmill under it.
 This is the option that I use.
 Throughout the day, I alternate between sitting and walking.
 When I'm walking on the treadmill, it looks like this:

 {% include figure.html path="blog/desk-treadmill/desk-treadmill-standing.jpg" alt="My desk when I'm walking" %}

-And when I'm sitting and not using the treadmill, it looks like this:
+And when I'm sitting, it looks like this:

 {% include figure.html path="blog/desk-treadmill/desk-treadmill-sitting.jpg" alt="My desk when I'm sitting" %}